stridecolossus/JOVE/docs/blog/part-4-models/model.loader.md

+---
+title: Models and the Depth Buffer
+---

 # Overview

 In this chapter we will load and render an OBJ model which will also require us to implement a depth buffer.